Why Is My Ac Taking So Long To Cool

 Cooling a house from 80 to 72 degrees typically takes 2-3 hours.
 Factors like insulation and AC efficiency affect this time.

-Your AC might take long due to dirty filters, low refrigerant, or a malfunctioning thermostat.
+Your AC might take a long time to cool due to dirty filters, low refrigerant, or a malfunctioning thermostat.
 Regular maintenance helps.

 Clean the air filter regularly.
 Ensure windows and doors are closed.
 Use ceiling fans to circulate air.
 Set the thermostat to optimal temperature.
 Seal any leaks in ducts.